- Tumbleweed 2.4.3-1.1

 While using the GUI to create or edit a preset, activation of scheduled presets and adjustments due to light-metering are blocked until editing is complete.

-Presets - VDU initialization-presets
+Presets - VDU initialization-presets¶

 For a VDU named abc with a serial number xyz, if a preset named abx xyz exists, that preset will be restored at startup or when ever the VDU is subsequently detected.

-Presets - solar elevation triggers
+Presets - solar elevation triggers¶

 A preset may be set to automatically trigger when the sun rises to a specified elevation.
-The idea being to allow a preset to trigger relative to dawn or dusk, or when the sun rises above some surrounding terrain (the time of which will vary as the seasons change).
+The idea is to allow a preset to trigger relative to dawn or dusk, or when the sun rises above some surrounding terrain (the time of which will vary as the seasons change).

 If a preset has an elevation, the preset will be triggered each day at a time calculated according to the latitude and longitude specified by in the vdu-controls-globals location option.
 By choosing an appropriate solar-elevation a preset may be confined to specific times of the year.
 For example, a preset with a positive solar elevation will not trigger at mid-winter in the Arctic circle (because the sun never gets that high).
 Any preset may be manually invoked regardless of its specified solar elevations.